 What Are the Benefits of Botox®?

 What is Botox injection used for?
 Botox has a number of useful applications that aren’t limited to cosmetic and pain relief purposes.
 It is an FDA-approved treatment that is directly injected underneath the muscle to relax and smooth the skin surface above it.
+Botox injections are safe when they’re stored properly in the medical refrigerator and administered by a trained professional.
 Also technically referred to as a neuromodulator, Botox is developed from a bacteria that helps to produce botulinum toxin, which blocks nerve activity to the muscles.
 Some interesting and effective uses for Botox include:

 - Urinary incontinence

 - Overactive bladder